List of Stat Holidays in Ontario in 2025

 Boxing Day | December 26, Friday |

-Optional 2025 Ontario Stat Holidays
+Optional 2025 Ontario stat holidays

 In addition to the official statutory holidays, there are a few days in 2025 that are recognized as “optional” holidays in Ontario for provincially regulated employees.
-These days are not mandated as paid days off, but employers may choose to observe them:

 - Easter Monday: April 21, Monday